avpripri/avpripri/README.md

 The backflip proof of technology sub-project is complete and has been flight proven in my glider.
 I've started working on the second version.
 This version works on a much more powerful, capable redundant core board, called Pressure, Attitude, Sensors, and Switching (PASS).
 The overall design took some inspiration from the human brain, set up in a left/right configuration to facilitate redundancy.
 Down the center is a 100A, 10-channel (10A/ch) dual-bus solid-state MOSFET/PolyFuse electrical system, each side/half also has 17 channels(34 total) of installer-configurable sensor I/O for engine/aircraft sensors.
 Dual pitot and static pressure sensors and dual AHRS are also hard wired on the board.
 Each half/side has a small 32-bit microcontroller that communicates with each other and connected peripherals via dual/dedicated CAN-bus controller.
 Each microprocessor communicates to its own dedicated embedded display system, which is where the real "smarts" of the whole thing live.

 ### 1/8/2020
-The first-draft board was fabricated and tested, many issue where found and resolved.
+The first-draft board was fabricated and bench tested, many issue where found and resolved.
+Several where "show stoppers", which means this batch is unusable.
 The next developer rev of the board is in fabrication as of 1/8.

+Some of the many changes;
+- Switched the pitot sensors from differential ported to an absolute pressure sensor on the board, it is slightly less sensative, but well under 1kt accurate.
+It will require a porting fixture be attached manually to the board.
+It's configured near the altitude sensors, so all pressure porting will be one glued plastic assembly.
+Much faster assembly, much lower cost.
+- Added both BNO055 to the board for faster assembly and a bit lower cost.
+Left but depricated the connectors for the GY-955 module for development
-I added 4 100a current sensors, this gives each bus current sensing on the battery supply/draw and the souce (alternator) current supply.
-I've also added built in CAN-bus termintor jumpers and re-aligned the GPIO so they support the maximum analog input chanels.
+- Added four 100a current sensors, this gives each bus current sensing on the battery supply/draw and the souce (alternator) current supply.
+- Added built in CAN-bus termintor jumpers
+- Re-aligned the GPIO so they support the maximum analog input chanels.
 There are 20 total, but up to 6 ares used internally, 2 are hard-wired to the bus-volt sensing.
 The 4 current sensors are pinned to the DB-25 connector, so they can be used externally, if not allocated internally.
+- Fixed the current limitting resistors to the opto-couples
+- Fixed the voltage divider on the power busses (wrong values)
+-

+I did a deep-dive circuit/design review with an Electrical Engineeer colege on this baord, finger crossed, it's flight worthy.

 I have started working on the core systems which will make up this huge project.
 It's called "BackFlip".
 It has two projects